PrestaShop/prestashop.github.io/news/_posts/2015-11-02-review-your-pull-requests.md

  - gardening
 ---

+Have you submitted code to PrestaShop's Core codebase or any of its native module through a pull request on GitHub?
+Then read on!

 The PrestaShop team has three main ways to get feedback from the Community:

 * The [Support Forums](http://www.prestashop.com/forums/), where we try to answer the most pressing matters (and there's never enough hours in the day).